malikadc/malikadc.github.io/README.md

 Having an image or screenshot of your projects with a description is a great way to showcase your projects.

-As your instructors to see what their portfolio sites look like!
+Ask your instructors to see what their portfolio sites look like!

+<b>Due Date: Portfolio Review Day (See Calendar, date varies bas on cohort, usually  it is 2 weeks later)</b>

 ## [License](LICENSE)